KlugerLab/FIt-SNE/README.md

 ```bash
     g++ -std=c++11 -O3  src/sptree.cpp src/tsne.cpp src/nbodyfft.cpp  -o bin/fast_tsne -pthread -lfftw3 -lm
 ```
 And you're good to go!
-Check out `examples/` for usage
+Check out `examples/` for usage.

+**Note:** If you update to a new version of FIt-SNE using `git pull`, be sure to recompile.

 ## References
 If you use our software, please cite: